fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/AzureRM.Compute.md

 ### [Update-AzureRmVM](./Update-AzureRmVM.md)
-Updates the state of an azure_2 virtual machine.
+Updates the state of an Azure virtual machine.